 - All unregistered cars will have license plates investigated by the business office and fines issued to the vehicle owners.

 - Failure to display a valid State of Ohio or Bluffton University accessible permit when parked in accessible spaces.

 Fines and loss of privilege

-All parking fines will be added to the student's account.
+All parking violations will be added to the student's account.
 An appeals committee of Student Senate members will review appeals of issued tickets.
 Appeals procedures are available at the business office and online.

 Fines for parking violations are as follows: